WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing

 \subsection{System Scalability}

-In a real-world implementation of a sleep monitoring solution for on-campus student residents, \wisleeps needs to scale to tens of thousands of users present on campus.
+In a real-world implementation of a sleep analytics solution for on-campus student residents, \wisleeps needs to scale to tens of thousands of users present on campus.
 Next, we evaluate the scalability of the \wisleeps system to support a large number of users under accuracy and timeliness constraints.
 To validate our argument, we examine two factors -- 1) the number of samples needed for computation and 2) the CPU cost of the sampling process.
 First, we determine the number of samples needed for each user to create accurate estimates in the sampling process employed by \wisleeps.
 Generally, the more samples used, the higher the accuracy.
 However, we must also consider that higher samples will result in higher CPU cost, affecting the results' timeliness.

-Figure \ref{fig:scale_regular} shows the accuracy and the CPU cost of the computation for two different users obtained by varying number of samples from 10 to 2000 over a period of one week.
-We observe that using between 10 to 50 samples yields an accuracy of approximately 85\%, which does not significantly change as the sample size is increased.
+Figure \ref{fig:scale_regular} shows the accuracy and the CPU cost of the computation for two different users obtained by varying the number of samples from 10 to 2000 over one week.
+We observe that using between 10 to 50 samples yields an accuracy of approximately 85\%, which does not significantly change as the sample size increases.
 Naturally, the more samples used, the higher the CPU cost.
-The results show that a good accuracy -- computation tradeoff for \wisleeps is to use 50 samples producing an accuracy of 85\% with a CPU processing cost of approximately 4 seconds per user.
+The results show that a good accuracy -- computation trade-off for \wisleeps is to use 50 samples producing an accuracy of 85\% with a CPU processing cost of approximately 4 seconds per user.

-Next, we examine how \wisleeps scales when processing a large number of users.
-Figure \ref{fig:scale_users} shows that the CPU time scales linearly with the number of users, and prediction cycle is completed in 23 hours for 20,000 users, thus showing that a single server is sufficient to handle all on-campus students at our university Hence, \wisleeps can generate reports of sleep deprivation of a large number of users quickly enough to render pertinent insights on the same day.
-One key point here to mention is that our system currently uses unoptimized python libraries for Bayesian inference and does not use any hardware accelerators such as GPUs.
+Next, we examine how \wisleeps scales when processing many users.
+Figure \ref{fig:scale_users} shows that the CPU time scales linearly with the number of users, and the prediction cycle is completed in 23 hours for 20,000 users, thus showing that a single server is sufficient to handle all on-campus students at our university.
+Hence, \wisleeps can generate reports of sleep deprivation of a large number of users quickly enough to render pertinent insights on the same day.
+One key point is that our system currently uses unoptimized python libraries for Bayesian inference and does not use any hardware accelerators such as GPUs.
 Additionally, the computation is highly parallelizable and can be scaled near-linearly by using a cluster of servers.